-1817 as a term in philosophy; 1827 in the sense "pertaining to force producing motion" (the opposite of static), from French dynamique introduced by German mathematician Gottfried Leibnitz (1646-1716) in 1691 from Greek dynamikos "powerful," from dynamis "power," from dynasthai "to be able, to have power, be strong enough," which is of unknown origin.
-The figurative sense of "active, potent, energetic" is from 1856 (in Emerson).
+by 1812, "pertaining to mechanical forces not in equilibrium, pertaining to force producing motion" (the opposite of static), from French dynamique introduced by German mathematician Gottfried Leibnitz (1646-1716) in 1691 from Greek dynamikos "powerful," from dynamis "power," from dynasthai "to be able, to have power, be strong enough," which is of unknown origin.
+The figurative sense of "active, potent, effective, energetic" is from 1856 (in Emerson).
 Related: Dynamically.

 "energetic force; motive force," 1894, from dynamic (adj.).
 As "manner of interaction," by 1978.